-As of June 30, 2017, the 2001 Bond Fund, the 2003 Bond Fund, the 2008 Bond Fund and the 2014 Bond Fund had deficit fund balances of \$399,784,807, \$42,535,000, \$10,000,000 and \$596,977, respectively.
-As of June 30, 2016, the 2001 Bond Fund, the 2003 Bond Fund, the 2008 Bond Fund and the 2014 Bond Fund had deficit fund balances of \$399,611,033, \$42,535,000, \$10,000,000 and \$603,276, respectively.
+As of June 30, 2018, the 2001 Bond Fund, the 2003 Bond Fund, the 2008 Bond Fund and the 2014 Bond Fund had deficit fund balances of \$399,881,853, \$42,535,000, \$10,000,000, and \$590,187, respectively.
+As of June 30, 2017, the 2001 Bond Fund, the 2003 Bond Fund, the 2008 Bond Fund, and the 2014 Bond Fund had deficit fund balances of \$399,784,807, \$42,535,000, \$10,000,000, and \$596,977, respectively.
 The deficit fund balances in the Bond Interest Funds included in each are due to the accrual of interest expenditures within each respective fund.
-The actual outflow of funds for these accruals will occur in fiscal year 2017, at which time the funds are expected to generate sufficient resources from revenues and/or transfers to pay for the related obligations.
-The deficit fund balances in the respective Project Funds were related to the financial assistance provided to the Chicago Park District for the construction of the Chicago Lakefront and Stadium Improvement Project and the renovation work performed to existing elements of Guaranteed Rate Field as defined in Note 1.
+The actual outflow of funds for these accruals will occur in fiscal year 2019, at which time the funds are expected to generate sufficient resources from revenues and/or transfers to pay for the related obligations.
+The deficit fund balances in the respective Project Funds and Refunding Bond Fund are due to outstanding the bonds payable balances related to the Chicago Lakefront and Stadium Improvement Project and the renovation work performed to existing elements of Guaranteed Rate Field as defined in Note 1.

-NOTE 6.
-RETIREMENT PLAN
+NOTE 6 RETIREMENT PLAN

 In fiscal year 2014, the Authority elected to change from a defined contribution simplified employee pension plan to a non-elective 401(a) governmental plan for the benefit of its employees.
 Employees of the Authority who have attained the age of 21 and have worked at least one year at the Authority are eligible to participate in and are fully vested in the 401(a) plan.
 Subject to the approval of the Authority, the one-year service requirement may be waived or modified by either the terms of an employment contract and/or by the hiring of an employee directly from a qualifying governmental entity or agency.
 The Authority contributes 13% of its employees' salaries.
-In fiscal years 2017 and 2016, retirement contributions by the Authority were \$92,190 and \$88,539, respectively.
+In fiscal years 2018 and 2017, retirement contributions by the Authority were \$87,817 and \$92,190, respectively.